 Semester/Year Study Abroad

 If you are interested in spending a full semester or year abroad, Appalachian has opportunities to study business in English at universities across the globe, many for the same tuition cost as a semester on campus.
 You can find out more about your opportunities by visiting the Office of International Education and Development website.

-FALL 2020 and SPRING 2021 NOTE: All full semester study abroad is cancelled for the fall of 2020 and spring of 2021 due to health concerns related to the COVID-19 pandemic.
+FALL 2020 and SPRING/SUMMER 2021 NOTE: All full semester study abroad is cancelled for the fall of 2020 and spring/summer of 2021 due to health concerns related to the COVID-19 pandemic.
 Here is a link to resources for finding a virtual study abroad or internship alternative.

 Steps Toward Study Abroad: